How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 Disadvantages:

-• Slightly higher resource usage due to the full OS overhead
+• A little higher resource usage due to the full OS overhead of the VM

 Best practices for Docker in a VM:

-1. Use Debian or Ubuntu Server – Both work well with Docker and are well supported.
+1. Use Debian or Ubuntu Server – Both work and are supported.
 I tend to use Ubuntu Server as it has tons of documentation, support, etc.

-2. Add QEMU guest agents for better integration and statistics reporting.
+2. Add QEMU guest agents – This gives you better integration from Proxmox to the guest VM.
 This allows you to see network and other information of your Docker host.

-3. Use virtio network adapters for best performance
+3. Use virtio network adapters – This gives you the best performance

 Qemu agent installed in proxmox virtual machine